Just as the name suggests basic bank accounts are a completely no frills version of the standard current accounts on offer in the UK.

 While some accounts offer debit cards that can be used to pay for goods online and in shops, this is by no means the case for all.
 However, a basic bank account with debit card will allow you to pay online and make life a lot so it is an option worth looking for.

 As an alternative, some basic bank accounts do come with a prepaid card that can be used in a similar way providing you have sufficient funds loaded onto it to cover any purchase.
+This is a good option if you are just looking for a basic but are also looking for the flexibility of being able to spend on a card without the worry of overspending.

 It is also possible to get a basic bank account with cheque book in some banks if you feel the need.